 Many times in the past I had found that I wanted to take a vector path from Photoshop (CS) and somehow get it to Illustrator for further use.
-There are lots of great and free Photoshop custom shapes out there, many of which might be more useful to you in Illustrator, if that’s what you prefer.
-That’s what Illustrator is for, right?
+There are lots of great and free Photoshop custom shapes out there, many of which might be more useful to you in Illustrator if that's what you prefer.
+That's what Illustrator is for, right?
 Vectors.
+Transferring different elements of photoshop to illustrator may be a bit difficult task.
+Drawing custom shapes and exporting them to the illustrator is the only way you can have vector paths in illustrator.
+If you want to retain productivity, you may design the future work on some piece of paper so that you can easily export shapes one after the other.
+Custom shape tool is an overall great tool for creating content for all types of different editing softwares.

 Photoshop custom shapes come in vector format, just like drawing with the rectangle tool.
 Unfortunately, there aren't as many custom shapes available for Illustrator, in the form of symbols. (at least not that I have encountered) I want to show you an easy way to get a vector path from Photoshop into Illustrator so you can take advantage of all those free custom shapes available out there, and possibly save you some time drawing.